aritra1804/aritra-dataviz-portfolio/final-project-part-two.md

 | Positive feedback | "What is one thing you liked the most about the story?" |
 | Constructive feedback | "What is one thing you would change to improve the story?" |

 ## Interview Findings

-### Thoughts After Interview
-After receiving feedback from my professor and TA, I shifted the narrative from AI adoption for business to AI's energy consumption.
-This helped make the story more focused and relevant to energy concerns.
-Additionally, two interviewees mentioned that the story was too data-heavy and structured like a report, lacking a compelling narrative.
-Based on this, I reworked the storytelling approach to create a clearer structure and integrate data more organically into the story instead of presenting it in a rigid report-like format.

-Users also expressed a preference for a layout where text and visualizations are presented side by side.
-They found the current Shorthand draft too data-heavy and suggested making the narrative more engaging and less overwhelming.
-In Part III, I will focus on implementing a side-by-side layout, reducing data density, and enhancing the narrative flow to create a more balanced and engaging user experience.
-After receiving feedback from my professor and TA, I shifted the narrative from AI adoption for business to AI's energy consumption.
-This helped make the story more focused and relevant to energy concerns.
-Additionally, two interviewees mentioned that the story was too data-heavy and structured like a report, lacking a compelling narrative.
-Based on this, I reworked the storytelling approach to create a clearer structure and integrate data more organically into the story instead of presenting it in a rigid report-like format.

-## Interview Findings